jumamdimu/frontend_jmd1/README.md

 ## About The Project
 Project Name: frontend_jmd1
 Project Description: Login Front End Project
-^The App consists of 2 key files, the login and the Dashboard file User cannot access the Dashboard file unless successfully logged in
+>The App consists of 2 key files, the login and the Dashboard file
+>User cannot access the Dashboard file unless successfully logged in

 ## Built With